This exhibition of paintings and drawings by Augusto Torres spans 40 years of work, 1940-1980

 b.
 1913 Tarrasa, Spain - d.
 1992 Barcelona, Spain

-The eldest son of Joaquín Torres-García, Augusto was an active participant in his father's artistic life.
-Growing up primarily in Italy and France, the young artist met many of the great figures of twentieth century art, including Pablo Picasso, Piet Mondrian, and Joan Miró.
-During the 1930s, while living in Paris with his family, Augusto was the apprentice of the sculptor Julio González and studied drawing in Amedée Ozenfant’s academy.
-Introduced to North African and American Indian art by the painter Jean Hélion, it was also in Paris that the artist developed his lifelong passion for tribal and primitive art.
+The eldest son of Joaquín Torres-García was born in Terrassa in the province of Barcelona.
+While living in Paris in the 1920s, Augusto met many of the great figures of twentieth century art, including Pablo Picasso, Piet Mondrian, and Joan Miró.
+During the 1930s, he worked as an assistant and apprentice to the sculptor Julio González and studied drawing in Amedée Ozenfant’s Academy.
+It was also in Paris that Augusto developed his lifelong passion for tribal and primitive art.
+The artist was introduced to American Indian art by the painter Jean Hélion, a friend of his father’s.
+He later formed a great collection of American Indian art.

-The art of Augusto has been displayed internationally in both solo and group exhibitions, and his work is included in the collections of such institutions as the Museum of Modern Art, New York; the Santa Barbara Museum of Art; the Miró Foundation, Barcelona; and the Museo Torres-García, Montevideo.
+Augusto Torres’ art is included in the collections of the Museo Artes Visuales, Montevideo; the Museum of Modern Art, New York; the Santa Bárbara Museum of Art; the Houston Museum of Fine Arts, and the Miró Foundation, Barcelona.

 Please click for Chronology